-In clinical trials in HIV-associated wasting or cachexia the most common adverse reactions (incidence >10%) were increased tissue turgor, arthralgia, myalgia, and arthrosis, which may be responsive to dose reduction.
-Other common adverse reactions (incidence >5%) included nausea, fatigue, gynecomastia, paresthesia, generalized edema and hypoesthesia.
+In clinical trials in HIV‑associated wasting or cachexia the most common adverse reactions (incidence >5%) were arthralgia, myalgia, peripheral edema, arthrosis, nausea, paresthesia, generalized edema, gynecomastia, hypoesthesia and fatigue.

 Somatropin should be used during pregnancy only if clearly needed and with caution in nursing mothers because it is not known whether somatropin is excreted in human milk.
 The safety and effectiveness of somatropin in pediatric patients with HIV have not been established.
 Clinical studies did not include sufficient numbers of subjects > 65 to determine a response different from that of younger patients.
-Studies have not been conducted in patients with hepatic or renal impairment or in patients aged 65 years and over have not been evaluated in clinical studies.
+Studies have not been conducted in patients with hepatic or renal impairment.
+Gender-based analysis is not available.